 The traditional treatments for mesothelioma, such as chemotherapy, radiation, and surgery, have been around for a while and their effects are better understood.
 However, these treatments often come with side effects and can significantly impact the patient's quality of life.

 On the other hand, immunotherapy, a promising emerging treatment, works by boosting the body's own immune system.
-This approach tends to have fewer side effects and could potentially improve the patient's lifespan.
+This approach tends to have fewer side effects and could potentially increase the patient's lifespan.

 Surgery and radiation are often used to physically remove or kill the cancer cells.
 These treatments are usually effective but can be quite invasive and might not be suitable for all patients.